parsokev/graph_repo/README.md

 ```

 > [!NOTE]
-> All provided commands ***with the exception of those for running `linux_setup.sh` and `macOS_setup.sh` and `check_os.sh`***
+> All provided commands ***with the exception of those for running `linux_setup.sh`, `macOS_setup.sh`, and `check_os.sh`***
 > are intended to be run with `graph_repo` as the current working directory.
+If entering any of the other provided commands
-> Please ensure the current working directory is `graph_repo` when entering any of the other provided commands into the terminal.
+> ***verbatim***, please ensure the current working directory is `graph_repo` when entering these into the terminal.

 ## Setting up CMake Project Configurations using CMakeTools Extension

-After the appropriate shell script has completed, the user may utilize the CMakeTools extension for Build Process:
+After the appropriate shell script has completed, any user using the **Microsoft Visual Studio/VSCode**
+text editor may utilize the CMakeTools extension to generate a UI for managing the CMake Project:

 1. Reopen the `graph_repo` directory as the **root** directory in your text editor
    -  The highest level of your active directory must be `graph_repo` in order for CMakeTools
       to recognize `graph_repo` as the active folder for configuration.

 2. Ensure You have the CMakeTools extension installed and enabled.
-   As this extension is specific, to the Microsoft VS/VSCode editor, the CMakeTools option is only
+   - As this extension is specific to the **Microsoft VS/VSCode** editor, the CMakeTools option is only
-   accessible to VS/VSCode users.
-If you have VS/VSCode installed but do not have the CMakeTools
+     accessible to Microsoft VS/VSCode users.
+If you have Microsoft VS/VSCode installed but do not have the CMakeTools
      extension, please install and setup the [CMakeTools](https://code.visualstudio.com/docs/cpp/CMake-linux)
      extension before proceeding further.

-3. Click on The CMakeTools Extension Icon
+3. Click on The CMakeTools Extension Icon on Extension Bar on the far left-hand side of editor.

 4. Configure the Build Target for the CMake Project using the provided `CMakePresets.json` file: